WEHI-ResearchComputing/BioNix-Training/day1/README.md

 in one years time if your software stack has changed?

-One way to deal with this problem is to make computations *pure* by forbidding the use of anything that is not explicitly stated as an input.
+One way to deal with this problem is to make computations *pure* by forbidding the use of anything that is not explicitly declared as an input.
 This is the same idea of pure functional programming, only at the higher level of executing software.